zenbase-ai/py-few-shots/README.md

 from few_shots.store.turbopuffer import TurboPufferStore # Untested
 from few_shots.store.milvus import MilvusStore # TODO

-# check out the store's .setup method to see how to configure it, and tests/store/test_*.py for examples
+# check out the store's .setup method to see how to configure it
+# this method creates the table, collection, indexes, etc. and is idempotent
 ```

 ## 🤝 Contributing